 Eat, Drink & Stay Nearby:

-Take your theatre date to dinner at Memphis favorite Andrew Michael Italian Kitchen for inventive, award-winning Italian cuisine, or go for artisan cocktails and modern American fare at Acre.
+Take your theater date to dinner at Memphis-favorite Andrew Michael Italian Kitchen for inventive, award-winning Italian cuisine, or go for artisan cocktails and modern American fare at Acre.

 Tennessee Shakespeare Company

-See live performances of the works of Williams Shakespeare in Cordova from the Tennessee Shakespeare Company.
-Catch classics like Macbeth, Julius Caesar and Romeo and Juliet, as well as works from other famed playwrights and composers, from this professional troupe.
-See the full schedule here.
+See live performances of the works of Williams Shakespeare in Cordova from the Tennessee Shakespeare Company, which soon celebrates its 20th anniversary this year.
+Tennessee Shakespeare Company performs classics like The Taming of the Shrew and Romeo and Juliet as well as works from other famed playwrights and composers, from this professional troupe.
+Stay tuned for the full 2026-27 Tennessee Shakespeare Company schedule here.

 Eat, Drink & Stay Nearby: